dreamcatcher-tech/network/Inbox/2024-04-18 1453 is the queue being choked.md

 Need to know how many atomic collisions occurred in each queue action - the collision rate per unit time.

 Atomics could retry all async checks, and then run again, rather than restarting the whole process ?

+Mertics for the delay between putting something on the queue and being processed, so the delay between an execution enqueue and the corresponding dequeue.